gchure/phd/src/chapter_05/section_04_results.md

 confidently draw conclusions about the physiological role this channel plays in wild-type cells.

-To modulate the number of MscL channels per cell, we developed a series of mutants which were designed to decrease the expression relative to wild-type.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To modulate the number of MscL channels per cell, we developed a series of mutants which were designed to decrease the expression relative to wild-type.
 These changes involved direct alterations of the Shine-Dalgarno sequence as well as the inclusion of AT hairpins of varying length directly upstream of